jxljf/learngit/readme.txt

-git is a version control system.
+Git is a version  distributed control system.
 Git is free software.

-fist add